informalsystems/hermes/docs/spec/relayer/tla/README.md

 ### Connection Handshake

-Simimlar to Channel handshake we have formalized that the channel handshake does not deviate from the channel lifecycle provided as a [figure](https://github.com/cosmos/ics/blob/master/spec/ics-003-connection-semantics/state.png).
+Similar to Channel handshake, we have formalized that the connection handshake does not deviate from the channel lifecycle provided as a [figure](https://github.com/cosmos/ics/tree/5877197dc03e844542cb8628dd52674a37ca6ff9/spec/ics-003-connection-semantics/state.png).
 They are given in [IBCCore.tla](IBCCore.tla) under the names

 - `ConnectionInitSafety`
 - `ConnectionTryOpenSafety`
 - `ConnectionOpenSafety`

-We formalize [these properties](https://github.com/cosmos/ics/tree/master/spec/ics-003-connection-semantics#properties--invariants) as follows:
+We formalize [these properties](https://github.com/cosmos/ics/tree/5877197dc03e844542cb8628dd52674a37ca6ff9/spec/ics-003-connection-semantics#properties--invariants) as follows:
 > Connection identifiers are first-come-first-serve: once a connection has been negotiated, a unique identifier pair exists between two chains.

 [ICS3-Proto-1-ConnectionUniqueness](https://github.com/informalsystems/ibc-rs/blob/master/docs/spec/connection-handshake/L1_2.md#guarantees) A module accepts (i.e., initializes on) a connection end at most once.